cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 {: #fig-table title="Comparing Sizes of Certificates (bytes)"}
 {: artwork-align="center"}

-# Native CBOR Certificates {#native-CBOR}
+# Natively Signed CBOR Certificates {#native-CBOR}

-The difference between CBOR compressed X.509 certificate and native CBOR certificate is that the signature is calculated over the CBOR encoding rather than the DER encoded ASN.1 data.
+The difference between CBOR compressed X.509 certificate and natively signed CBOR certificate is that the signature is calculated over the CBOR encoding rather than the DER encoded ASN.1 data.
 This removes entirely the need for ASN.1 DER and base64 encoding which reduces the processing in the authenticating devices, and avoids known complexities with these encodings.

-Native CBOR certificates can be applied in devices that are only required to authenticate to native CBOR certificate compatible servers.
+Natively signed CBOR certificates can be applied in devices that are only required to authenticate to natively signed CBOR certificate compatible servers.
 This is not a major restriction for many IoT deployments, where the parties issuing and verifying certificates can be a restricted ecosystem which not necessarily involves public CAs.

-CBOR compressed X.509 certificates provides an intermediate step between RFC 7925 profiled X.509 certificates and native CBOR certificates: An implementation of CBOR compressed X.509 certificates contains both the CBOR encoding of the X.509 certificate and the signature operations sufficient for native CBOR certificates.
+CBOR compressed X.509 certificates provides an intermediate step between RFC 7925 profiled X.509 certificates and natively signed CBOR certificates: An implementation of CBOR compressed X.509 certificates contains both the CBOR encoding of the X.509 certificate and the signature operations sufficient for natively signed CBOR certificates.

 # Security Considerations  {#sec-cons}